 The Roman Catholic Archdiocese of Milwaukee said one of its priests, as well as multiple parishioners and Waukesha Catholic school children, were injured.

-Stay informed about what's happening in the Chicago area.
-Sign up for our Newsletter Headlines newsletter.
+Get updates on what's happening in the Chicago area to your inbox.
+Sign up for our News Headlines newsletter.